moukani/IRISDemos/BaseImages/irisdemodb/README.md

 fi
 ```

+It is from this project folder where we load the hello world CSP page and IRISDemo.SYS.Installer with a manifest.
+Our demos will use this example namespace and we will not be copying this Dockerfile but inheriting from it with the FROM Dockerfile clause.

 ## How to run the image

 If you are working to improve this image and need to test it.
 An example on how to run this image can be found on shell script run.sh.
 You can call: